Ordfin/Documentation/pages/community/community-indicator-dmi-directional-movement.md

 title: DMI - Directional Movement Index
 summary: "Measure the strength and direction"
 sidebar: community_sidebar
-permalink: community-indicator-ichimoku.html
+permalink: community-indicator-dmi-directional-movement.html
 ---

-{% include note.html content="Ichimoku is brought to you by the [Zeus](community-data-mine-zeus.html) data mine." %}
+{% include note.html content="DMI Directional Movement Index is brought to you by the [Zeus](community-data-mine-zeus.html) data mine." %}

 ## DMI Directional Movement Index on the Charts